Flare Error tracking made for Laravel

 debug false If your bundler is running into issues while uploading the sourcemaps to Flare, set debug: true to get more verbose output.

-Manually uploading your sourcemaps
+Manually uploading sourcemaps

 {